 Waterford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Waterford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waterford residents report their race to be White.
-Important ancestries of people in Waterford include English, British, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Waterford include English, British, Irish, Yugoslavian, and Other West Indian.

 The most common language spoken in Waterford is English.
 Other important languages spoken here include Pacific Island languages and German/Yiddish.